top of page

 The meter system is a series of numbers that measure distance.
 The meter system is used for naming specific sand lines and circles.
 The meter system was designed inspired by the meter system used in real dressage.

-There are three fundamental rules to meters:
+There are three fundamental rules for meters:

-1. Meters use two specific markers:
+1. Meters use two specific markers: bright dots and spacings.

 2. Meters have two specific sizes: whole meter (5) and point 5 meter (2.5).